r0ck37c0d3r/cow_protocol_interview_task/README.md

 To check your solution you can run `cargo test`, which runs a simple (non exhaustive) test on your implementation.
 Feel free to add more tests if you think important cases are not covered.
 Please try to not use any additional crates as dependencies.

-To submit a solution open a PR like you would usually do it.